 - And much, much more

-You can leverage your unique abilities, insights, connections, and strengths directly to the benefit of your specific retirement rather than relying on other, uninvested parties to make those investing decisions for you when you use a self-directed retirement account.
+You can leverage your unique abilities, insights, connections, and strengths directly to the benefit of your specific retirement rather than relying on other, uninvested parties to make those investment decisions for you when you use a self-directed retirement account.

 Account Types and Options